- Home

 6. Don’t auto-renew insurance

-Previously, renewal quotes for existing customers may be significantly higher than prices offered to new customers, who are frequently offered the best deals.
+Previously, renewal quotes for existing customers could be significantly higher than prices offered to new customers, who are frequently offered the best deals.
 The rule change has brought premiums into line, and are aimed at making things fairer for consumers.

 Make a note of when your existing insurance policy is up for renewal, and take some time to shop around for a new deal in the weeks before it expires.
 Compare renewal quotes with the best deals, and it may be worth speaking to your current insurer to see if they can reduce the cost of their policy to compete with the cheapest on the market for your circumstances.